Kallil12/URI-Codes/README.md

 # URI - Codes in C++
 ## Answers to some problems from URI Online Judge

-### To test the code, just copy it to a folder, then navigate to it using the terminal (Linux) and type:
+### To test the code just copy it to a folder then navigate to it using the terminal (Linux) and type:

 ```
 $ g++ number_of_the_problem.cpp -o name_of_the_problem